magento/devdocs/guides/v2.0/install-gde/prereq/apache-user.md

 	Typically, the user name and the group name are both `www-data`

-<h3 id="install-update-depend-user-add2group">Add the user to the web server group</h3>
+<h3 id="install-update-depend-user-add2group">Add the Magento file system owner to the web server group</h3>
 To add a user to the web server's group (assuming the typical Apache group name for CentOS and Ubuntu), enter the following command as a user with `root` privileges:

 *	CentOS: `usermod -a -G apache <username>`